woodpecker-ci/plugin-docker-buildx/docs.md

 - Build without push
 - Use custom registries
-- Build based on existing tags when needed.
+- Build based on existing tags when needed

+It will automatically generate buildkit configuration to use custom CA certificate if following conditions are met:

+- Setting `buildkit_config` is not set
+- Custom `registry` value is provided
+- File exists `/etc/docker/certs.d/<registry-value>/ca.crt`

+> NB!
+To mount custom CA you can use Woodpecker CI runner configuration environment `WOODPECKER_BACKEND_DOCKER_VOLUMES` with value `/etc/ssl/certs:/etc/ssl/certs:ro,/etc/docker/certs.d:/etc/docker/certs.d:ro`.
+And have created file `/etc/docker/certs.d/<registry-value>/ca.crt` with CA certificate on runner server host.

 ## Settings